gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 1. See if Homebrew is installed by running `brew -v`.
 You should see "Homebrew" and a version number, if so.
 1. If not, download and install [Homebrew with the instructions](https://docs.brew.sh/Installation) for your operating system (Mac, Linux or Windows).
 1. Once you've installed Homebrew, repeat step 2 to verify.
-1. Run `brew update` to make sure you have the latest version of Homebrew.

 ### Mac Users: install XCode Command Line Tools